zeyuid/ARES/README.md

 # Defense to ARES

 ## Detect semantic attacks <br>
-The implementation of online detection relies on the detailed information of ICS devices/software.
+Implementing real-time detection for industrial control systems relies on detailed information on the devices/software.
 We showcase the deployment of designed attack detection in our [Elevator Control System (ECS)](https://dl.acm.org/doi/10.1145/3560905.3568521), based on the PLC-Twin.

 1. Prepare the ICS detection environment. <br>